 The village of Wrabness is located on the Stour Estuary between Manningtree and Harwich.
 It is probably best known for the nature reserve with its woodland and marshes on the edge of the estuary.

-Wrabness beach itself is a good sized stretch of sand backed by an array of beach huts and chalets on stilts.
+Wrabness beach itself is a reasonable sized stretch of sand backed by an array of beach huts and chalets on stilts.
+However, the beach can be quite muddy beyond the high tide mark.
 Towards the central section of the beach the backdrop becomes more wooded.
 There are always small boats and dinghies pulled up on the beach as this is a popular spot to land/launch onto the sheltered waters of the Stour.

 As well as the beach and nature reserve Wrabness is also known for “Julie’s House” – an fairytale style cottage created by Turner Prize-winning Essex artist Grayson Perry.
 You can actually rent the cottage and enjoy its views across the estuary and beach to yourself.